 - 1 TBS sea salt

 - 5 small Yukon Gold potatoes, organic if possible (peeling optional)

-- One fourth cup of vegan butter, divided (2 TBS reserved for topping)
+- One fourth cup of vegan butter, melted and divided (with a bit reserved for topping)

 - Tiny dash of apple cider vinegar, optional

 - 2 small garlic cloves, peeled and grated